 - The original submission is returned with matching text highlighted with links to the original sources.
 This is called an Originality Report.

-- More information can found from the Student Instructional Guide (PDF).
+- More information can found from the UWS Brief student instructional Guide (PDF).

 How does Turnitin improve academic writing?